Graduate Catalog (2020 – 2021)

 - A minimum GPA of 2.5.
 Please note that all undergraduate courses taken by graduate students, whether as prerequisites or for other reasons, are applied to their undergraduate transcript.
 Such courses are not be listed on their graduate transcript and have no bearing on their graduate GPA.

 - The student must submit a capstone paper which demonstrates the skills developed in the program, reflects on the program’s usefulness, recommends possible program improvements, and projects how the knowledge and skills learned in the program will be employed in future life and ministry.
-Specific guidelines for this paper may be obtained from the Office of Graduate Studies.
+Students should consult with their advisor to select a topic and receive specific guidelines.
 The paper must be submitted one month prior to the expected graduation date.

 MA in Biblical Studies: